Kaikōura Penguins

 Penguin Habitat & Disturbance

-Kaikōura’s remnant Little Penguin population is collapsing and urgently requires increased protection.
-Few breeding pairs remain in the district and halting loss is critical.
-Penguins may seek refuge in coastal shrubs, under structures, backyard vegetation, woodpiles, wharves, rocky outcrops, stop bank boulders, and vegetated dunes.
+Kaikōura’s remnant Little penguin/kororā population is collapsing and urgently requires increased protection.
+Few breeding pairs remain in the district and halting loss is critical to prevent regional extinction.
+Penguins may seek refuge in coastal shrubs, under structures, backyard vegetation, woodpiles, wharves, rocky outcrops, stop banks, and vegetated dunes.
 Dog predation and human disturbance pose the greatest risks to penguins on land.
-Please do not seek out vulnerable penguins at fragile sites, these are not a viewing attraction and human disturbance is preventable.
+Please do not search for vulnerable penguins at fragile sites and keep away from breeding habitat - these are not a viewing attraction and human disturbance is preventable.
 Penguins are not an entertainment commodity and viewing is discouraged.
-Visitors can help give penguins a chance in challenging times by not seeking them out.
+Residents and visitors can help penguins by not seeking them out.

 Dog & Cat Management

 Penguins are vulnerable to dog attacks, particularly during the breeding season and annual moult.
 Dog attacks pose the greatest risk to penguin survival on land, with roaming dogs causing avoidable penguin injury and mortality.
 Dogs detect penguin scent easily and must be kept under control in coastal areas.
 In Kaikōura the Animals Bylaw (2025) prohibits dogs at Point Kean, Kaikōura Peninsula, South Bay Marina, Coastguard, and South Bay Boat Park.
-At other sites dogs must be leashed year around where stipulated; whilst seasonal dog leashing is required from 1 September - 1 December (refer to Dog control areas).
+At other sites dogs must be leashed year around where stipulated; whilst seasonal dog leashing is required from 1 September - 1 December (refer to Dog Control Areas).

 In residential areas, pet and stray cats pose a threat at breeding sites, particularly to penguin chicks.
 Containing pet cats indoors from dusk to dawn in coastal areas saves lives.
 Desexing and microchipping pet cats is mandatory in Kaikōura, whilst trapping unowned cats is vital to address predation impacts on threatened species.